greydanus/greydanus.github.io/2023-02-13-ncf-six-experiments.md

 }
 </script>

-In the previous post, we found the path of least action for a free bodyusing gradient descent.
-That this worked in the first place was interesting, but it is natural to wonder if this approach can transfer to larger, more nonlinear, or more chaotic systems.
-With this in mind, we are going to apply action minimization to six different physical systems.
+In a recent post [link], we used gradient descent to find the path of least action for a free body.
+That this worked at all was interesting -- but how well this approach transfer to larger, more nonlinear, and more chaotic systems?
+That is the question we tackle in this short post.

 <div style="display: block; margin-left: auto; margin-right:auto; width:100%; text-align:center;">